xurvan/react-powersync-sample/README.md

 - Create a very simple database
 - Create one table in the database
 - Create one record in the table
-- Select all the queries and display them
+- Query all the records and display them

 ## Setup